abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 I read about another researcher who’d written a paper on desire and advertising.
 One day he was in a supermarket checkout line ready to buy a sealed box containing ten packs of chewing gum.
-The box was labeled something like “Ten Packs for Two Dollars.”
+The box was labeled something like, “Ten Packs for Two Dollars.”
 A colleague who was with him at the time said, “Hey, you’ve just written a paper on this!”
 People get pulled into such things.
 They see “Ten for Two Dollars” and think, *Wow, just twenty cents each—what a great deal!* They might not want to buy